bluecatlabs/bluecat-example-workflows/projects/add_text_record/README.md

 This is a workflow that demonstrates current features of Gateway Platform, e.g., having the UI built with Pelagos and Limani, using BAM REST API v2.

-There is a previous, not outdated, instance of an example workflow for adding a text record.
-To avoid confusion and conflicts, the new workflow has a different name - `add_text_record_v2`.

 Gateway workflows are written in Python, whose interpreted nature allows for the folder with their Python source code to de directly distributable (included in a Gateway workspace).